aex-nirvael/mindmuse/README.md

-# Fashion Try-On Research Code
+# MindMuse Research Code

-This repo takes a dataset of clothing and person images and trains a model that aims to produce an image that shows the person wearing that item of clothing in a naturalistic way.
+This repo trains a GAN and then receives input from a Muse 2 headset to control the GAN in real-time.

 Please note it is ongoing research.